rrooggiieerr/esphome-cc2500/README.md

 # esphome-cc2500
 Texas Instrumants CC2500 Low-Power 2.4 GHz RF Transceiver component for ESPHome.

 This CC2500 component for ESPHome controls the CC200 transeiver for sending data to devices using a compatible receiver.
-Other components that depend on the CC2500 component will reference it.
+Other components that depend on the CC2500 component can reference it.
 Receiving data is not yet implemented, but is flanned for a future update.

 To set up this CC2500 component you first need to place a top-level SPI component which defines the pins to use.